Ngā ratonga Kapua

 Recommendations

-Information and records hosted in the cloud should be easily discoverable for information requests, as the Official Information Act 1982 and the Privacy Act 2020 legislation applies regardless of the location of information and records.
-Reporting functionality should also be considered to facilitate internal and external audit processes.
+Information and records hosted in the cloud should be easily discoverable for information requests.
+This is because the Official Information Act 1982 and the Privacy Act 2020 legislation applies regardless of the location of information and records.

 Key questions